levmichael/saphon/README.md

 * `tone`: Boolean indicating presence of tone (true) or not (false).

-Three fields contain sequences (lists) of mappings (dicts):
+Three fields contain lists of mappings (dicts):

 The first two of these fields contains a list of simple dicts in which all dict values are scalar.

 * `coordinates`: A list of the geographical coordinates for the language.
 Each entry in the list is a mapping of the fields:
-  * `latitude`: The coordinate latitude, given to 3 decimal places.
+  * `latitude`: The coordinate latitude in decimal format, given to 3 decimal places.
-  * `longitude`: The coordinate longitude, given to 3 decimal places.
+  * `longitude`: The coordinate longitude in decimal format, given to 3 decimal places.
   * `elevation_meters`: The elevation in meters, rounded to the nearest integer meter.
 May be omitted if unknown.

-* `morpheme_ids`: A list of morphemes in this language that are of note for the processes that are referred to in the document.
+* `morphemes`: A list of morphemes in this language that are of note for one or more processes that are referred to in the document.
   * `morpheme_id`: An string identifier for the morpheme.
-  * `morpheme_class`: The kind of morphological element that undergoes the process, if the `type` is `morphological`.
-The value must be one of 'prefix', 'root', 'suffix', 'proclitic', 'enclitic', or if `type` is not `morphological`, this field must have the value `NA` to indicate an empty value.
+  * `morpheme_class`: The kind of morphological element that undergoes the process, if the process's `type` is `morphological`.
+The value must be one of 'prefix', 'root', 'suffix', 'proclitic', 'enclitic', or if the process `type` is not `morphological`, this field must have the value `NA` to indicate an empty value.
 (TODO: review the list of allowable values)
   * `phonological_form`: The phonological form of the morpheme, using symbols from the International Phonetic Alphabet.
 (TODO: elaborate on the meaning of this field, e.g. UR vs. surface)
   * `allomorphs`: A list of surface allomorphs of this morpheme, using symbols from the International Phonetic Alphabet.
 (TODO: check whether this needs to be a list)
   * `gloss`: English language gloss of the morpheme.